shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 This checkbox is used to denote if your player can successfully parse a creative and identify the correct media files if the creative has media files with varying mime types.

-- If checked, Xandr will serve a creative as long as it has one media file you do support.
+- If checked, Microsoft Advertising will serve a creative as long as it has one media file you do support.
-- If not checked, Xandr won't serve a creative unless it only has the media files you do support.
+- If not checked, Microsoft Advertising won't serve a creative unless it only has the media files you do support.

 ### Video mime types

 These checkboxes allow you to identify the format of the file.
-For instance, **video/mp4** is a mime type that tells Xandr the file is a video and the type of video file is mp4.
+For instance, **video/mp4** is a mime type that tells Microsoft Advertising the file is a video and the type of video file is mp4.
 All mime types are selected by default.

 - To ensure we are only serving creatives with media files that your player can play, select the mime types that you know your player supports by checking the appropriate boxes.
 - If your player does not support VPAID, do **NOT** check application/javascript or application/x-shockwave-flash.